 Hilltop Beauty School will keep these records for up to five (5) years from the last day of attendance.
-After this period, all records are destroyed.
+After this period, all records are destroyed, with the exception of transcripts and certificates, which are maintained on file permanently.
 The students are not entitled to inspect the financial records of their parents.
 Written consent from the student and/or parents is required (each time) before educational records may be disclosed to any third party with the exception of accrediting commission or governmental agencies so authorized by law.
 Hilltop Beauty School requires a release form be completed for each third party request of information.
 For additional information, you may call 1-800/872-5237.
 Individuals who use TDD may call 1-800/437-0833.